Transportation in Virginia: Passenger rail

 Virginia is served by passenger rail service provided by Amtrak and Virginia Railway Express commuter rail.
 The Virginia Department of Rail and Public Transportation (DRPT) has projects underway for establishing high speed passenger rail service from Washington, D.C., to Hampton Roads and Raleigh, North Carolina, as part of the Southeast High Speed Rail Corridor (SEHSR).
 In addition, Virginia expands Amtrak service through grants to freight railroads to upgrade track, in exchange for more passenger carriage, and it purchases under-used or abandoned right-of-way from the railroads (rail-banking).
 North Carolina also does this, as well as supporting Amtrak lines directly and owning a railroad, and is in a rail compact with Virginia.
 Ridership levels tend to bear out the investment, which is incremental and focused on areas with high demand.
 The Amtrak Northeast Regional has been enhanced to Newport News and extended to a new Norfolk station.
 Another new station opened in Roanoke, and the Lynchburg station was rehabilitated to serve both the Crescent and the Northeast Regional.
 The busiest stations are in Richmond, Northern Virginia and Charlottesville.
 Lorton, Virginia, is the northern terminus for Amtrak's non-stop Auto Train, which allows passengers to take a motor vehicle on an overnight trip between there and Sanford, Florida, just outside of Orlando.
 The thrice-weekly Cardinal runs through Piedmont and Western Virginia to Chicago.

-A Transdominion Express was proposed in the early 2000's to serve Southside Virginia.
+A Transdominion Express was proposed in the early 2000s to serve Southside Virginia.